-The school staff collaborates on staff development days (two per year) and on late-start days (one time weekly) to improve their knowledge of research-based instructional strategies to deliver the state curriculum at a rigorous level to prepare students for college.
-Teachers learn to utilize student assessment results in order to target instruction to better meet the individual needs of students.
+The school staff collaborates on staff development days (two per year) and on late-start days (one time weekly) to improve their knowledge of research-based instructional strategies to deliver the state curriculum at a rigorous level to prepare students for college and career readiness.
+Teachers work together in Professional Learning Communities (PLCs) developing new Common Core curriculum and common assessments.
+Teachers analyze the student assessment results in PLCs in order to target instruction to better meet the individual needs of students and to more effectively drive instruction.
+Lesson Design Specialist (LDS) shares instructional practice ideas on daily basis through informal group discussions and Internet site sharing, in addition to formal presentations for site-wide professional development.
+Teacher led Learning Walks are practiced during the year to increase teacher awareness of best practices in the classroom.
 Classified staff members have many opportunities to participate in training designed to enhance their effectiveness with students.
 All District staff members are supported in their efforts to deliver highly-effective curriculum and instruction.